A Parametric Multiscale Surrogate Framework Based on Texture-Generalizable Deep Material Networks for Polycrystal Modeling: Introduction

-As a variant of DMNs tailored for polycrystalline materials, the Orientation-aware interaction-based Deep Material Network (ODMN) incorporates crystallographic orientation awareness into the micromechanical hierarchy.
-This enables the prediction of both stress–strain responses and texture evolution in polycrystalline aggregates using crystal plasticity~\citep{Wei01}.
-However, the original ODMN framework lacks transferability: it must be retrained for each new microstructure, which limits its practical applicability.
+Extending DMNs to polycrystals, the Orientation-aware interaction-based Deep Material Network (ODMN) incorporates crystallographic orientation into the micromechanical hierarchy, enabling prediction of both stress--strain responses and texture evolution~\cite{Wei01}.
+However, ODMN lacks a parametric mapping from arbitrary microstructures to its parameter space, which requires retraining for each new microstructure and limits transferability.
+This limitation is particularly important in applications with large numbers of diverse microstructures, where repeated retraining is computationally impractical.

-To overcome this limitation, we propose the TACS–GNN–ODMN framework, which enhances the original ODMN with two key components: (i) a Texture-Adaptive Clustering and Sampling (TACS) scheme for initializing parameters representing crystallographic textures~\citep{wanni2024machine}, and (ii) a graph neural network (GNN) for learning parameters governing hierarchical micromechanical equilibrium through grain-level interaction graphs.
-This integration allows the model to generalize across diverse texture distributions without retraining, while preserving the inherent physical consistency of the ODMN.
-Numerical experiments demonstrate that TACS–GNN–ODMN accurately predicts both homogenized mechanical responses and texture evolution for previously unseen RVEs, highlighting its strong generalization capability across a wide range of polycrystalline microstructures.
+To overcome this limitation, we reformulate ODMN generalization as a microstructure-to-parameter inference problem.
+We establish a parametric mapping from polycrystalline microstructures to the ODMN parameter space and propose a computational surrogate framework based on TACS--GNN--ODMN.
+In contrast to existing approaches that directly predict responses, the proposed method constructs a physics-based surrogate through an explicit microstructure-to-parameter mapping, thereby preserving micromechanical consistency and interpretability.
+The framework decomposes the problem into two components: a Texture-Adaptive Clustering and Sampling (TACS)~\cite{wanni2024machine} scheme for reduced yet statistically consistent texture representation, and a Graph Neural Network (GNN) for inferring micromechanical equilibrium parameters from grain-level interaction graphs.
+This formulation enables the construction of ODMNs for previously unseen microstructures without retraining while maintaining physical consistency.

+The main contributions of this work are as follows.
+First, a parametric mapping from microstructures to ODMN representations is established, enabling generalization without retraining.
+Second, ODMN generalization is reformulated as a microstructure-to-parameter inference problem.
+Third, the proposed TACS--GNN--ODMN framework integrates texture representation and micromechanical parameter inference within a unified computational framework.
+Finally, the framework accurately predicts nonlinear mechanical responses and texture evolution for previously unseen microstructures in close agreement with direct numerical simulations (DNS).

 The remainder of this paper is organized as follows.
-Section~\ref{sec2} introduces the TACS-GNN-ODMN architecture, beginning with a brief overview of the original ODMN formulation, followed by the construction of polycrystal graphs, the design of the GNN architecture, and the TACS initialization strategy.
-We also describe the dataset used and outline the procedures for offline training and online prediction.
-Section~\ref{sec3} presents a case study involving four previously unseen RVEs subjected to various loading conditions, where both stress–strain responses and texture evolution are evaluated.
-Finally, Section~\ref{sec4} summarizes the key findings and concludes the paper.
+Section~\ref{sec2} introduces the TACS--GNN--ODMN framework.
+Section~\ref{sec3} presents numerical results.
+Section~\ref{sec4} concludes the paper.

-\section{TACS–GNN–ODMN Framework}
+\section{TACS--GNN--ODMN Framework}